akshaymarch7/blog/ckt5l08ns02a87us14jzbhcyh.md

 This is open, you can come up with your own unique creative ideas, just make sure they are geeky.
 It could be funny, witty, motivating, or anything from Namaste JS also.

 **Who can participate?**
-- If you feel you can come up with creative ideas/designs which will look good on a t-shirt, you can participate
+- If you feel you can come up with creative ideas(designs) which will look good on a t-shirt, you can participate
 - No qualifications are required

 **How to Submit?**